MediaBrowser/plugin.video.emby/README.md

 Solutions are unlikely due to the nature of these issues
 - A Plex Media Server "bug" leads to frequent and slow syncs, see [here for more info](https://github.com/croneter/PlexKodiConnect/issues/135)
 - *Plex Music when using Addon paths instead of Native Direct Paths:* Kodi tries to scan every(!) single Plex song on startup.
 This leads to errors in the Kodi log file and potentially even crashes.
 See the [Github issue](https://github.com/croneter/PlexKodiConnect/issues/14) for more details
-- *Plex Music when using Addon paths instead of Native Direct Paths:* You must have a static IP address for your Plex media server if you plan to use Plex Music features
-- External Plex subtitles (in separate files, e.g. mymovie.srt) can be used, but it is impossible to label them correctly and tell what language they are in.
-However, this is not the case if you use direct paths

 *Background Sync:*
 The Plex Server does not tell anyone of the following changes.
 Hence PKC cannot detect these changes instantly but will notice them only on full/delta syncs (standard settings is every 60 minutes)